mrryyi/dbot/README.md

 name alltaken             - lists all taken names name alluntaken           - lists all untaken names

-names are displayed with ID:s in "name all..." operations.
+names are displayed to the user with ID:s.
 ```

 ## Prerequisites for building